ChrisYeomans/CS_problem_pages/README.md

 * Add submission bit to problems for logged-in users
 * Add upload option when making a submission
 * Add avatars to users(using gravatar)
+* Add stats to dashboard
+* Fix problem score dupe
+* Improve dashboard

 ## IN PROGRESS:
-* Add stats to dashboard - chris
+* Fill in dummy numbers - chris

 ## TODO:
-* Fix problem score dup
-* Fill in dummy numbers
 * Make users with the same score have the same rank
 * Make layout nicer, add more visual content
 * Come up with name